Port Tonic : The true cocktail time !

 Instructions:

-Fill a glass with ice, half to 3/4, add two parts of port and one part of good quality tonic.
-Add a nice slice of lemon and fresh mint.
+Fill a wine glass with ice cubes, half to 3/4, add two parts of white port mixed with one part of good quality tonic water.
+Add a nice slice of lemon or orange (if you use rosé port) and fresh mint leaves.
 Stir, do not shake.
+Optionally, garnish with orange peel your rose porto tonic.
+This light and slightly sweet tonic cocktail is perfect for a refreshing experience.
 Cheers!